Friday, September 30, 2016

 A couple of weeks ago, I paused while heading out to the car to take Bubbie to band practice, just noticing how peaceful our street looked.

 Then I took a good look at the front of our house from the driveway.
 It's a pretty house, with lots of green thanks to recent rain.
-With all this talk of our future plans in Burnet, I know I will miss Camp Rustown terribly.
+With all this talk of our future plans in Burnet, I know I will miss Camp Rustown.
 We've raised four kids here in a house we initially thought we'd never be able to afford.
 It was like a dream come true moving in.
 When the time comes to leave, I'll be a hot mess.

 It's feeling more and more like Fall with every morning.
 I bought some pumpkin cocoa and set it out by the coffee pot, but so far, my peeps are not ready for all things pumpkin.